newcleo-dev-team/lbh15/docs/files/README.rst

      - :math:`k`
      - :math:`[W/(m{\cdot}K)]`

-All properties are computed at atmospheric pressure ( :math:`101325 [Pa]` ).
-Finally, it is possible to initialize an object knowing one of its properties (see :ref:`Initialization from properties` for more details)
+All properties are computed at atmospheric pressure ( :math:`101325 [Pa]` ). lbeh15 package warns the user if it asks for a property that is computed with a temperature outside correlation validity range see (see :ref:`Examples` for more details).Finally, it is possible to initialize an object knowing one of its properties (see :ref:`Initialization from properties` for more details)

 lbeh15 is released under the GNU General Public License 3.